witnessmenow/ESP32-Trinity/README.md

 To use this shield you will need the following additional things

-- ESP32 Mini32 Development board (ESP32 D1 Mini)
+- ESP32 Mini32 Development board (ESP32 D1 Mini) - NOTE: Get the CP2102/CP2104 version, there is a CH9102 version that does not seem to program
     - [Aliexpress\*]( https://s.click.aliexpress.com/e/_dSi824B)
     - [Amazon.com\*](https://amzn.to/3gArkAY)
     - Also available as an add-on on the Tindie listing